dbckr/gigachat/Readme.md

 - Twitch tier-exclusive emote logic
 - Support/fix twitch modified emotes
 - Twitch Cheer emotes
-- Zero width emote tiling option (e.g. scale to fit and paint X copies of the zero-width over the previous emote instead of stretching)
 - DGG OAuth - tokens not working but login keys created directly on DGG site work
   - Removed oauth flow and added text directing how to create a login key
 - Collect stats for emotes used and use them to order emote selector?